 AP software handles the validation, approval routing, anomaly detection, and exception flagging that occur before an invoice reaches your accounting system.
 Most tools stop at extraction and publishing, which means the decisions that protect your business from errors and fraud are left to whoever is processing invoices that week.
 The real differentiation in this category is not whether the platform connects to Xero or MYOB.
 Every credible tool does.
 It is what happens in the gap between invoice arrival and ledger entry.

 Xero is a well-built ledger.
 It records and reports financial data accurately, handles reconciliation, and publishes bills cleanly once they arrive in the right format.
-What it does not do is manage the process before data arrives.
+What it does not do is manage the process before data arrives — the invoice workflow that determines whether invoices are correct, authorised, and safe to pay.

 Xero’s native accounts payable functionality covers basic bill entry, single-step approvals, and batch payments.
 There is no native line-item coding based on supplier history.
 There is no exception flagging, no vendor validation against historical bank details, and no purchase order matching at the line level.
 Multi-step or conditional approval workflows require a third-party app.
 The result is that every Xero-based workflow has a manual layer sitting in front of it.